-- The landing place - The entry of an observation zone (or optionally a sector, if a flight data recorder is used instead of a GPS). - For distance flights (1.5.5.1) the furthest point flown, measured from the take off or start point. - For Closed course flight finish point is same as start point.
+- The landing place - The entry of an observation zone (or optionally a sector, if a flight data recorder is used instead of a GPS). - For free distance and free distance using up to 3 position checkpoint flights (1.5.5.8) the furthest point flown, measured from the take off or start point. - For Closed course flight finish point is same as start point.

-1.5.12.4 Finish time:
+1.5.12.4.
+Finish time